chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/All-Interpretations.md

 - The entire process the ecosystem must go through from language release to ecosystem compatibility is not the most efficient it can be, nor is it widely understood by non-core-contributors.
 [How_Do_We_Avoid_Ecosystem_Incoherence]
 - A potential 'success' indicator for determining whether a language release went smoothly/efficiently is a 30-day guarantee that the ecosystem is compatible with the latest language release (potentially excluding larger documentation efforts like the PureScript by Example book).
 [How_Do_We_Avoid_Ecosystem_Incoherence]
 - The question of how releases integrate with the process of making a release to NPM needs to be further explored.
 There might be additional things that could be optimized here.
 [How_Do_We_Avoid_Ecosystem_Incoherence]

+## Unused

+- Each non-Elm language, general-purpose pure FP language, seems to have pros which are outweighed by the "warts" of the language.
+[Wallowing_in_Despair]
+- The author's definition of being welcomed into a language community is when an "insider" tells others to listen to him, even if he's probably wrong.
+[Wallowing_in_Despair]